rotki/rotki/docs/api.rst

    :reqjson int[optional] from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int[optional] to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
    :reqjson list[optional] validator_indices: The indices of the validators to filter for
-   :reqjson list[optional] addresses: The withdrawal addresses for which to filter the results
+   :reqjson list[optional] addresses: The associated addresses for which to filter the results.
+These will associate with a validator if the address is a depositor, a withdrawal address or a fee recipient.
    :reqjson string[optional] status: The status by which to filter.
 By default and if missing it's ``"all"`` validators.
 Can also fiter by ``"active"`` or ``"exited"``.

    **Example Response**: